How to Strip a Kitchen Table

 Follow us on YouTube to get more tips for painting furniture.
 Or share your project with us on our Facebook Group and be part of our community.
 See you there!

-before and after of a diy table makeover
+before and after of a diy makeover

-kitchen table before stripping off old finish
+before removing old finish

 BEFORE